Four-jet event shapes in hadronic Higgs decays: Conclusions

 \section{Conclusions}

-In this paper we have, for the first time, presented results for four-jet like event-shape observables in hadronic Higgs decays calculated including \NLO corrections in perturbative QCD.
-Specifically, we computed the five event shapes related to the four-jet like event shape variables thrust minor, light-hemisphere mass, narrow jet broadening, $D$-parameter and the four-to-three-jet transition variable in the Durham algorithm.
+In this paper we have, for the first time, presented results for four-jet-like event-shape observables in hadronic Higgs decays calculated including \NLO corrections in perturbative QCD.
+Specifically, we computed the five event shapes related to the four-jet-like event shape variables thrust minor, light-hemisphere mass, narrow jet broadening, $D$-parameter and the four-to-three-jet transition variable in the Durham algorithm.

 Using the antenna subtraction framework, we have implemented our computation in the existing EERAD3 parton-level Monte-Carlo generator extended to deal with hadronic Higgs decay observables, with four-parton final states at Born level.